natalie-harris/ChamberCrawlers/README.md

 This matches how tombs were actually planned historically.

 # Lost Pharaoh Tombs
-- Thutmese II of the 18th dynasty (found in 2022 in the Valley of the Queens)
+- Thutmose II of the 18th dynasty (found in 2022 in the Valley of the Queens)
-- Ramses VIII of the 20th dynasty
+- Ramses VIII of the 20th dynasty (still lost)

 ## GeoPandas